 Keep an Emergency Kit

-Every vehicle should have an emergency supply kit in the trunk of their vehicle.
+Every vehicle should have an emergency supply kit in the trunk of its vehicle.
 Emergency kits should be checked every year and expired items should be replaced as needed.
 Below are just some of the items your emergency supply kit for your car should include:

 - Jumper cables